co2meter-org/cm12-iot-demo/README.md

 ![boards manager](assets/mac-boards-manager.png)

 Once you finished the installation, you will see a new set of boards available to select.
-You can choose one of the ESP32 boards.
-All of our testing has been done on the ESP32 Dev Module.
+Select the ESP32 Dev Module

 ![selected board](assets/mac-board-selected.png)